rheamall/Northwind-Traders-SQL-Analysis/README.md

 - **Jupyter Notebooks** for executing queries

 ### Goals and Business Relevancy
 Our goal was to analyze the Northwind Traders dataset to extract meaningful business insights related to **sales revenue, supplier behaviours, customer trends** and **operational efficiency**.
-By breaking down revenue trends and identifying patterns in purchasing behavior, high-value products, supplier reliability, and seasonal revenue fluctuations, we provide actionable recommendations to improve customer retention, optimize supplier partnerships and enhance logistics to maximize profitability.
+By breaking down revenue trends and identifying patterns in purchasing behavior, high-value products, supplier reliability, and seasonal revenue fluctuations, we aimed to provide actionable recommendations to improve customer retention, optimize supplier partnerships and enhance logistics to maximize profitability.

 ### Challenges
-1. Incomplete or Empty Tables – The *customer_customer_demo* and *customer_demographics* tables are empty, limiting any demographic-based insights.
+1. The *customer_customer_demo* and *customer_demographics* tables were empty, limiting any demographic-based insights.
-2. Identifying "Loyal Customers" and "At-Risk Customers" required defining clear business logic and thresholds.
-Ensuring meaningful segmentation based on available order history was a key challenge.
+2. Ensuring meaningful segmentation based on available order history was a key challenge we faced.
+For example, identifying "Loyal Customers" and "At-Risk Customers" required defining clear business logic and thresholds.
 3. Some customers had inconsistent purchase histories, making it difficult to classify them into segments.
 This required careful handling of NULL values and missing timestamps.
-4. Extracting meaningful insights required writing complex SQL queries involving multiple joins, subqueries, and aggregations.
-To improve readability and maintainability, Common Table Expressions (CTEs) were used.
+4. Extracting meaningful insights required writing complex SQL queries involving multiple joins, subqueries and aggregations.
+To improve readability and maintainability, we used Common Table Expressions (CTEs).

 ## Key Actionable Insights